MaxITService/OneClickPrompts/code-notes.md

   - **AI Studio**: appends text to Angular-backed textarea, dispatches `input`/`change`, resets caret, and triggers send with a slight delay.
   - **Grok**: mixes bulk insertion with simulated keystrokes to trigger auto-resize, includes delays for short prompts, and autosend loops for up to 5 seconds.
   - **Gemini**: targets Quill editor, rewrites content into `<p>` blocks, dispatches composed `input` events for Angular/Quill recognition, and polls until the `aria-disabled` attribute clears before clicking.
+  - **Perplexity** (`buttons-clicking-perplexity.js` + `perplexity-injector.js`): Uses **Main World Injection** pattern due to Lexical (React-based rich text editor) rejecting DOM changes from extension's isolated world.
+Details below.

+#### Perplexity Main World Injection Pattern
+- **Problem**: Perplexity uses Lexical editor framework.
+Extensions run in an "isolated world" – they share DOM but not JavaScript context with the page.
+When the extension modifies the editor DOM, Lexical's internal state doesn't know about it and often reverts the change on next render cycle.
+- **Solution**: Inject a script that runs in the **Main World** (page context), mimicking what happens when users type in the browser console.
+- **Implementation**:
+  1. `buttons-clicking-perplexity.js` stores text in `data-ocp-text` attribute on the editor element
+  2. Creates `<script src="chrome-extension://...perplexity-injector.js">` tag
+  3. Browser loads and executes the external script in Main World
+  4. Script finds element by `data-ocp-target`, reads text from `data-ocp-text`, performs insertion, cleans up attributes
+- **How the unnamed function is called**: The injector uses an **IIFE (Immediately Invoked Function Expression)**: `(function() { ... })();`.
+The trailing `()` calls the function immediately when the script loads.
+No external caller needed.
+- **No naming conflicts**: The IIFE creates a private scope – all variables are local, nothing leaks to `window`.
+After execution, the function and its variables are garbage collected.
+- **Only injected on Perplexity**: Yes.
+The injection is triggered from `buttons-clicking-perplexity.js` which only runs on Perplexity pages (see `manifest.json` content_scripts matches).
+Other sites use their own handlers without injection.
+- **manifest.json requirement**: `perplexity-injector.js` must be listed in `web_accessible_resources` to allow the page to load it via `chrome.runtime.getURL()`.

 ### 3.2 Floating Panel
 - **`floating-panel.js`**: establishes namespace with panel references, visibility flags, default settings, queue storage, and global flags (`acceptedQueueTOS`).